What Causes Dog Smells in Your Home

 Best Air Purifier For Pet Odors

 The OdorKlenz Mobile Air System is trusted name and well regarded as the best air purifier for pets.
-For homeowners who want to tackle a widespread dog and pet odors, the OdorKlenz mobile system is ideal as it comes equipped with a two stage filtration process which mitigate both pet odors and pet dander.
+For homeowners who want to tackle a widespread dog and pet odors, the OdorKlenz mobile system is ideal as it comes equipped with a two-stage filtration process which mitigates both pet odors and pet dander.
 As a portable unit, the OdorKlenz Mobile Air System is easily installed and easily moved around from room to room, making it a versatile air purification unit.

 Highlighted features include:

-• Neutralizes odor through a patented OdorKlenz-Air Cartrdige
+• Neutralizes odor through a patented OdorKlenz-Air Cartridge

 • Efficient at removing multiple sources of odors from pets, cooking, household chemicals, and more

 • Available upgrade of a HEPA filter to remove airborne particles

 • 4-speed motor to allow for quiet and efficient airflow

 • Weighs less than 20 pounds for easy transportation

 The key to dissolving pet odors lies within the patented OdorKlenz Air Cartridge.
 Rather than using carbon—which can release odors back into the air—this air filter uses a blend of earth minerals, to eliminate unpleasant smells from your environment without releasing any chemical back into the air.
 This blend of proprietary materials breaks down and neutralizes the chemical compounds found within odors, while the medical grade HEPA filter works to remove and trap particulates such as dust and pet dander of up to .3microns.For those who suffer from pet allergies or struggle with pet dander, this is a must-have feature.